What is SSL

 If a website is correctly secured with an SSL certificate you will notice that the URL starts with HTTPS (HyperText Transfer Protocol Secure) instead of the standard HTTP.
 Depending on which browser you use, you may also see other warning messages about the security of the website you are viewing.

 The details below are based on the Google Chrome web browser.
-This is especially relevant since Google confirmed that as of July 2018 they would actively alert viewers if they were visiting an unsecured website.
+This is especially relevant since Google confirmed that as of July 2018, they would actively alert viewers if they are visiting an unsecured website.

 This type of site presents the content of its pages via standard HTTP.
 This is most commonly used for basic websites that do not handle sensitive or confidential information.
 Avoid entering financial information or personal details such as usernames and passwords on this type of site.